Curriculum

 Didactic training

 Grand Rounds in neurology, neurology subspecialty conferences and monthly speech pathology division meetings offer excellent didactic learning experiences.
-You are encouraged to take advantage of a variety of additional lectures or portions of courses in areas of interest to speech-language pathologists.
+You are encouraged to take advantage of additional lectures and educational opportunities.
+These may include courses in areas of interest to speech-language pathologists.

 Teaching opportunities

-As a fellow, you are typically invited to make one or more formal presentations at Speech Pathology division meetings and may be asked to participate in other teaching conferences.
-You also have frequent opportunities to teach medical students and residents who do clinical rotations in the Division of Speech Pathology.
+As a fellow, you are typically invited to make formal presentations at Speech Pathology division meetings.
+You may also be asked to participate in other teaching conferences.
+The fellowship provides frequent opportunities to teach medical students and residents during clinical rotations.

 Research training

-Although the fellowship focuses on patient care, there are numerous opportunities for research stemming from this clinical work and nearly all fellows undertake at least one research project.
+Although the fellowship emphasizes patient care, numerous research opportunities arise from clinical work.
+Nearly all fellows complete at least one research project.

-Research projects are generally done in collaboration with one of the speech pathology consultants, although occasionally fellows work more closely with a physician in a relevant medical subspecialty like neurology or ENT.
+Research projects are generally completed in collaboration with a speech pathology consultant.
+Occasionally, fellows work more closely with physicians in subspecialties such as neurology or ENT.

 Evaluation

-To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Medical Speech-Language Pathology Postdoctoral Fellowship.
-You are formally evaluated by supervising faculty members after each clinical rotation and meet with the program director periodically to review these evaluations.
+The Medical Speech-Language Pathology Postdoctoral Fellowship closely monitors your progress throughout training.
+This ensures you acquire the knowledge and technical skills needed to meet program expectations.
+You are formally evaluated by supervising faculty members after each clinical rotation.
+Periodic meetings with the program director provide opportunities to review your evaluations.
 In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.